Dinner Planner - Meal Planner with Grocery Shopping List

 When shopping for your weekly meals , don’t use coupons or obsess over them – Don’t be tempted to buy processed foods or foods that you don’t need.
 Stick to fresh and healthy foods that don’t typically come with a coupon deal.

-PREPPING – Prep some of the fruits and vegetables directly from the Store.
+Prep some of the fruits and vegetables directly from the Store.
 When you bring in your groceries right out of the car, prep what you can.
 For example: fresh kale – toss the fresh kale in the sink and give it a good bath.
 Cut the tough center rib out of each section.
 Chop up the kale and let in dry.
 Put in a large glass container until ready to use.
 Strawberries – give them a good bath and let dry.
 Cut off the top stem and the bottom with a sharp knife.
 Slice and put in a glass container.
 Sprinkle with a small amount of sugar.

 Prepping for Meals – If you know you are going to have a busy day or couple of days, get as much of the prep work for meals done in advance that you can.
 Chop onions, chop red peppers, make rice; there are so many things that can be prepped in advance to make those hectic days a bit easier.

-Get everything out you will need to prepare the meal.
+Gather everything out you will need to prepare the meal.
 Pretend you are the star of a cooking show and the camera is ready to roll!
 Read over the recipe in advance and make sure you understand all the steps.
 Sometimes cooking steps can be a little confusing as written.

-Meal Planning for Beginners – Equipment –
+Meal Planning for Beginners – Equipment Needed for Beginner Cook –

-Buy a slow cooker, rice cooker, large mason jars, resealable freezer bags, a dependable chef’s knife and a nice sized blender.
+Slow Cooker – Buy a slow cooker, rice cooker, large mason jars, resealable freezer bags, a dependable chef’s knife and a nice sized blender.
 Don’t forget the pairing knife – essential to prepping foods.

-You need a Good Spatula!
+Quality Spatula – You need a Good Spatula!
 How else will you saute onions, ground beef , turkey, etc… ?

-Good pair of oven mitts, a few cutting boards, mixing bowls, measuring cups and spoons.
+Oven Mitts – Good pair of oven mitts, a few cutting boards, mixing bowls, measuring cups and spoons.

-Buy glass containers which are machine washable and microwavable.
+Glass Storage Containers – Buy glass containers which are machine washable and microwavable.
 Glass containers are far better for storage and for your health.
 Once you try glass storage containers, you will fall in love with them.

-Make sure you have at least two decent pans with lids to start.
+Quality Pan – Make sure you have at least two decent pans with lids to start.
 Does not have to be fancy – but should be of good quality.
 One skillet with a lid is must.
 One pot dinners are AWESOME!

-Quality Colander that you will use A LOT.
+Colander – Quality Colander that you will use A LOT.
 Don’t purchase a painted one, opt for stainless steel.

-A good baking sheet to do all that sheet pan cooking for sheet pan dinners. : )
+Cookie Sheet – A good baking sheet to do all that sheet pan cooking for sheet pan dinners. : )

-Don’t forget to stock up on herbs and spices to use in place of unhealthier alternatives like salt.
+Spices and Spice Rack – Don’t forget to stock up on herbs and spices to use in place of unhealthier alternatives like salt.

 Don’t Forget to Repurpose and Have a Delicious Leftover Night Once or Twice a Week!
+Plan for Leftovers: Cooking in batches and planning for leftovers can save you time on busy days.
+You can also repurpose leftovers into new delicious meals.

 FATS